futurice/android-best-practices/README.md

 }
 ```

-**Prefer Maven dependency resolution instead of importing jar files.** If you explicitly include jar files in your project, they will be of some specific frozen version, such as `2.1.1`.
-Downloading jars and handling updates is cumbersome, this is a problem that Maven solves properly, and is also encouraged in Android Gradle builds.
-For example:
+**Prefer Maven dependency resolution instead of importing jar files.** If you explicitly include jar files in your project, they will be a specific frozen version, such as `2.1.1`.
+Downloading jars and handling updates is cumbersome and is a problem that Maven already solves properly.
+Where possible, you should attempt to use Maven to resolve your dependencies, for example:

 ```groovy
 dependencies {